-- 1 Click Start > Settings > Control Panel. - 2 On Windows 2000, double-click Network and Dial-Up Connections, then click Local Area Connection.

-On Windows NT, double-click Network, then click Protocols.

-- 3 Select TCP/IP Protocol, then click Properties. - 4 In the Default Gateway field, specify the IP address of the default router on your network. - 5 Click OK. - 6 Restart the server to put the new default gateway information into effect.
+- 1 Click Start > Settings > Control Panel. - 2 Double-click Network and Dial-Up Connections, then click Local Area Connection. - 3 Select TCP/IP Protocol, then click Properties. - 4 In the Default Gateway field, specify the IP address of the default router on your network. - 5 Click OK. - 6 Restart the server to put the new default gateway information into effect.